Lynx-MR/UnitySDK/Packages/Modules/README.md

 ### Handtracking

-Lynx handtracking is based on the Ultraleap software stack.
+Lynx handtracking is based on XRI with the Ultraleap integrated support.

-This section explains how to integrate Ultraleap Tracking and use it inside your scene.
+This section explains how to integrate handtracking and use it inside your scene.

+To go further with advanced features, please check Ultraleap documentation.

 Ultraleap documentation: https://docs.ultraleap.com/